 The code path for the settings is orthogonal to the

 main() loop as none of “normal operation” routines are necessary nor desirable to execute during settings.
 DCF77 support is not yet implemented, neither are timer/alarm functions.
+However, the firmware has basic support for DST management (currently hard-coded for EU DST).

 Note: the current firmware is mostly written in C (this sped up and eased the development process), and while it is “optimized” to work around some of XC8’s shortcomings (resulting in sometimes unusual constructs), it is suboptimal in many ways.
 That said, given Microchip’s compilers ludicrous bloating of the generated machine code (see this article for details; bottom line: Microchip should figure out they are not in the business of selling software), I will gradually move the code to hand-written assembly.